verisimilitude20201/notes/Videos/Aditya_Verma/Dynamic_Programming/1_Knapsack.md

 ## How to identify
 1. Choice: Each item can be included or cannot be included.
 2. Optimal: We need the maximum profit.

+For solving a DP problem,
+1. First write a recursive solution
+2. Then memoize
+3. Then start writing a bottom-up solution.